domivillacis/stock_analysis/README.md

 To obtain relevant data, we started by creating 3 values that helped us with the calculation: “Year”, “Total Daily Volume” (the total number of shares traded throughout the year) and “Return” (the percentage difference in price from the beginning to the end of the year).

-The findings of the first analysis based on the yearly return results is, that DQ trading shares in 2018 dropped by 63%; meaning that right now this stock is not worth the investment.
+The findings of the first analysis based on the yearly return results is, that DQ trading shares in 2018 dropped by 63%; thus I would advise not investing in it.

 <img width="408" alt="DQ_Stocks" src="https://user-images.githubusercontent.com/112814924/194395615-20e29cf6-8dd7-4d71-8073-6c4c60a8ddc1.png">